-SBC provides a network of seven community recycling centres 11.4 SBC also operates a network of recycling points throughout 11.1 (Duns, Eshiels, Evemouth, Galashiels, Hawick, Kelso and Selkirk) where household and recycling material can be deposited.
+11.1 SBC provides a network of seven community recycling centres 11.4 (Duns, Eshiels, Eyemouth, Galashiels, Hawick, Kelso and Selkirk) where household and recycling material can be deposited.
 The sites are positioned in strategic locations throughout the Borders and enable members of the public to deposit bulky wastes that are generally not collected as part of the normal household waste and recycling kerbside collections.